abradshaw/getting-started-with-satellite-6/installation/README.md

 firewall-cmd --zone=public --list-all
 public (default, active)
   interfaces: eth0
   sources:
   services: RH-Satellite-6 dhcp dhcpv6-client dns ssh tftp
   ports:
   masquerade: no
   forward-ports:
   icmp-blocks:
   rich rules:
 ```

 As I have used ```--permanent``` above, we will have to restart the firewall for this to take effect.
 We use ```firewall-cmd --reload``` as it will keep the existing state information.
 See the man page for more details

 ```
 firewall-cmd  --reload
 ```

-More information on what each of these ports are for can be found  in [Installation Guide Prerequisites](https://access.redhat.com/documentation/en-US/Red_Hat_Satellite/6.0/html-single/Installation_Guide/index.html#Prerequisites3)
+More information on what each of these ports are for can be found here (Satellite 6.0): [Installation Guide Prerequisites](https://access.redhat.com/documentation/en-US/Red_Hat_Satellite/6.0/html-single/Installation_Guide/index.html#Prerequisites3)

+More information on what each of these ports are for can be found here (Satellite 6.1): [Installation Guide Prerequisites](https://access.redhat.com/documentation/en-US/Red_Hat_Satellite/6.1/html-single/Installation_Guide/index.html#sect-Red_Hat_Satellite-Installation_Guide-Prerequisites-Base_Operating_System)

+More information on what each of these ports are for can be found here (Satellite 6.2 Beta - Section 2.4): [Installation Guide Prerequisites](https://access.redhat.com/documentation/en/red-hat-satellite/6.2-beta/installation-guide/chapter-2-preparing-your-environment-for-installation)